 - 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2019, all TCSPs confirmed that they screen for sanctions at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer17 has become subject to sanctions.
-For the latter, the frequency of screening varied with the highest proportion being either annually (or even less frequent) or ad-hoc (48 of the 112) rather than through automated daily monitoring (41 of the 112).
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2021, all TCSPs (except one) confirmed that they screen for sanctions at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer17 has become subject to sanctions.
+For the latter, the frequency of screening varied but was mostly either annually (or less frequent) or ad-hoc (40 of the 107) or through automated daily / weekly monitoring (47 of the 107).

-Page 15 of 19
+Page 15 of 18